 Proper nutrition is crucial for elderly patients living with dementia.
-However, as dementia progresses, it can be difficult to help a patient maintain a healthy weight.
 They may be overwhelmed by different food choices during mealtimes, or they may struggle to use their utensils.
-It is important to make sure they eat properly, as unwanted weight loss may make them more vulnerable to developing more serious health issues.
+A recent research reveals that malnutrition is associated with faster functional loss in dementia patients.
+Functional decline coupled with unwanted weight loss may also make the elderlies more vulnerable to developing other serious health issues.

 Read our guide to find out how to maintain good nutrition for patients with dementia.
 We’ll walk you through some reasons for their poor appetite and how they can be encouraged to eat more healthy food.